Radio Ga Ga: Recording

-The inspiration for this song came when Roger Taylor heard his son utter the words "radio ca-ca" while listening to a bad song on the radio while they were in Los Angeles.
-After hearing the phrase, Taylor began writing the song when he locked himself in a room with a Roland Jupiter-8 synthesizer and a drum machine (Linn LM-1).
+The inspiration for this song came when Taylor heard his son utter the words "radio ca-ca" while listening to a bad song on the radio while they were in Los Angeles.
+After hearing the phrase, Taylor began writing and developing the song when he locked himself in a studio for three days with a synthesizer and a LinnDrum drum machine.
 He thought it would fit his solo album, but when the band heard it, John Deacon wrote a bassline and Freddie Mercury reconstructed the track, thinking it could be a big hit.
-Taylor then took a skiing holiday and let Mercury polish the lyrics, harmony, and arrangements of the song.
+Taylor then took a skiing holiday and let Mercury polish the song's lyrics, harmony, and arrangements.
 Recording sessions began at Record Plant Studios in Los Angeles in August 1983 – the band's only time recording in North America.
 It included Canadian session keyboardist Fred Mandel.
 Mandel programmed the Jupiter's arpeggiated synth-bass parts.
 The recording features prominent use of the Roland VP330+ vocoder.
 The bassline was produced by a Roland Jupiter-8, using the built-in arpeggiator.